Seminole County T-Bone Accidents: An Attorney Can Help

 T-bone accidents (also known as “broadside accidents”) occur when one vehicle smashes into the side of another vehicle.
 This usually happens when a driver fails to stop at a traffic light or stop sign or pulls out into traffic when making a left-turn.

 - Speeding and reckless driving

 - Inclement road conditions

-At the Law Offices of Scott M. Miller, P.A., we have seen the devastation and trauma caused by T-bone accidents.
+At the Law Offices of Scott M. Miller, PLLC, we have seen the devastation and trauma caused by T-bone accidents.
 We have seen many lives turned upside down because of someone else’s careless behavior.
 Our experienced legal team can put our knowledge to work and help you seek the justice you deserve.